tgvashworth/tgvashworth.github.io/_posts/2015-11-25-promise-and-fetch.md

 - is not just a single value (a fetch response contains streams, for example)
 - has more than three states (cancelled, anyone?)
 - is already in in three parts: Request, fetch, and Response
-- can be retried, paused, or partially complete (and still usable)
+- can be retried, paused, or partially complete (and still be usable)

-A Promise cannot be used as an interface for the intricacies of a fetch.
-It's far more complicated than that.
+It seems to me that a Promise cannot be used as an interface for the intricacies of a fetch.
+It's just more complicated than that.

 So, here's my opinion: *cancellation does not fit within the Promise spec*.
 It's a simple, useful tool and it should stay that way.

 Instead, let's look hard at fetch, find new primitives that have desirable properties and the required features, and build the Fetch API around them.

 Of course, Promises may be reused in places.
-That's fine, *that's what abstractions are for*.
+That's fine. *That's what abstractions are for*.

 ## What's next?